September 2021, effective immediate.

 Yes, exams are available online for virtual participants.

 A statement can be generated by JAA TO confirming the participant's full attendance to the training course and/or successful exam completion.
-As soon as normal operations have resumed, JAA TO will issue a printed certificate to participants.
+These Certificates of Attendance and/or Certificates of Accomplishment will be sent electronically.

 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The most recently discovered coronavirus causes coronavirus disease COVID-19.